ESPRI-Mod/nctime/docs/index.rst

  - the netCDF Time Coverage Checker :: ``nctcck`` Analyses the time continuity of datasets split across files.
  - the netCDF Time Axis Checker :: ``nctxck``
-    Analyses the time axis squareness by rebuilding a convention-compliant time axis for netCDF files.
+    Analyses the time axis correctness by rebuilding a convention-compliant time axis for netCDF files.

 See the :ref:`faq` to learn more about what is behind the scene of ``nctime``.